Alliance for Smiles

 Alliance for Smiles (AfS) is a nonprofit organization founded in 2004 in San Francisco.
 They provide free surgical repairs for cleft lip and cleft palate, with missions mostly in the continents of Asia and Africa.
 They also work to develop treatment centers where continuous follow-up care can be provided.

-Early History of Alliance for Smiles
+Early history

-Alliance for Smiles was founded in October of 2004 by Anita Stangl, Burt Berry, James Patrick, Jim Deitz, John Goings, and John Uth.
-Dr Karin Vargervik, D.D.S., previous director of the Craniofacial Center at the University of California San Francisco, was chosen to lead the AfS treatment center program, which aims to create international treatment centers that replicate the U.S. protocol of cleft treatment.
+Alliance for Smiles was founded in October 2004 by Anita Stangl, Burt Berry, James Patrick, Jim Deitz, John Goings, and John Uth.

+Karin Vargervik, previous director of the Craniofacial Center at the University of California San Francisco, was chosen to lead the AfS treatment center program, which aims to create international treatment centers that replicate the U.S. protocol of cleft treatment.

 Programs

 Alliance for Smiles organizes international volunteer missions to provide cleft lip and cleft palate repair in under-served communities, manages programs to assist hot countries in reaching cleft lip and cleft palate repair self-sufficiency, and organizes an international medical fellowship program for pre-med students entering the medical field.